 Federal, state, local and foreign laws regarding environmental protection, hazardous substances and human health and safety may adversely affect our business.
 Our research and development and manufacturing operations involve the use of hazardous substances and are subject to a variety of federal, state, local and foreign environmental laws and regulations relating to the storage, use, discharge, disposal and remediation of, as well as human exposure to, hazardous substances and the sale, labeling, collection, recycling, treatment and disposal of products containing hazardous substances.
 These operations are permitted by regulatory authorities, and the resultant waste materials are disposed of in material compliance with environmental laws and regulations.
 Using hazardous substances in our operations exposes us to the risk of accidental injury, contamination or other liability from the use, storage, importation, handling or disposal of hazardous materials.
 If our or our suppliers' operations result in the contamination of the environment or expose individuals to hazardous substances, we could be liable for damages and fines, and any liability could significantly exceed our insurance coverage and have a material adverse effect on our on our business, financial condition and results of operations.
 Liability under environmental laws and regulations can be joint and several and without regard to fault or negligence.
 Compliance with environmental laws and regulations may be expensive, and non-compliance could result in substantial liabilities, fines and penalties, personal injury and third-party property damage claims and substantial investigation and remediation costs.
-Environmental laws and regulations could become more stringent over time, imposing greater compliance costs and increasing risks and penalties are result of human error, accidents, equipment failure or other causes.
-The expense associated with environmental regulation and remediation could harm our business, financial condition and results of operatio
+Environmental laws and regulations could become more stringent over time, imposing greater compliance costs and increasing risks and penalties associated with violations.
+We cannot assure you that violations of these laws and regulations will not occur in the future or have not occurred in the past as a result of human error, accidents, equipment failure or other causes.
+The expense associated with environmental regulation and remediation could harm our business, financial condition and results of operation.